julian-carpenter/airynet/README.md

     help='The architecture that is used')

 # Data
+'--data_dir',
+    type=str,
+    help='This path is a prefix for the dataset flag.')
 '--dataset',
     type=str,
     help='Name of the dataset.
-Folder in cfg.data_dir/cfg.dataset') '--fraction_mode',
+Folder in cfg.data_dir/cfg.dataset') '--log_dir',
-    type=str2bool,
-    help='For testing purposes.
-Use smaller training datasets') '--fraction',
-    type=float,
-    help='For testing purposes.
-Use smaller training datasets') '--log_dir',
     type=str,
     help='The directory where the model will be stored.')
-'--data_dir',
-    type=str,
-    help='This path is a prefix for the dataset flag.')
 '--load_dir',
     type=str,
     help='Restore the network graph from there.
 Leave blank otherwise')